Fabien-Chouteau/un_pola/README.md

 - Open the project file `un_pola.gpr`
 - Use the "Build all" button to compile

+Alternatively, you can build directly on the command-line:

+    $ gprbuild -Pun_pola -XRTS=ravenscar-full

 ## Flash the OpenMV

 - You will need to connect the OpenMV module to and st-link debugger.
 Unfortunatly, I don't think this is documented anywhere.
 I will try to take care of it.